vsrinivas/fuchsia/docs/debugging/tips.md

 ## Debugging the kernel with QEMU+GDB.

-See "Debugging the kernel with GDB" in [QEMU](qemu.md) for documentation on debugging magenta with QEMU+GDB.
+See "Debugging the kernel with GDB" in [QEMU](qemu.md) for documentation on debugging zircon with QEMU+GDB.